tiprankstipranks

 Inflation could adversely impact our ability to control costs, including operating expenses and capital costs.

-Inflation rose significantly in the second half of 2021 and through 2023.
+The U.S. inflation rate steadily rose in 2021 and into 2022 before eventually declining throughout 2023.
+During 2024, the U.S. inflation rate remained stable when compared to the last half of 2023, yet remained slightly higher than historical averages.
+However, the U.S. inflation rate rose slightly in January 2025 and the U.S. inflation rate could rise significantly again in the future.
 In addition, global and industry-wide supply chain disruptions have resulted in shortages in labor, materials and services.
-Such shortages have resulted in inflationary cost increases for labor, materials and services and could continue to cause costs to increase, as well as a scarcity of certain products and raw materials.
-To the extent inflation remains elevated, we may experience further cost increases for our operations, including oilfield services and equipment as increasing prices of oil, natural gas and NGLs, increased drilling activity in our areas of operations, as well as increased labor costs.
+Such shortages have resulted in inflationary cost increases for labor, materials and services and could continue to cause costs to increase, or cause a scarcity of certain products and raw materials.
+To the extent inflation remains elevated, we may experience further cost increases for our operations, including oilfield services and equipment as a result of increasing prices of oil, natural gas and NGLs, increased drilling activity in our areas of operations, and increased labor costs.
 An increase in the prices of oil, natural gas and NGLs may cause the costs of materials and services we use to rise.
 We cannot predict any future trends in the rate of inflation, and a significant increase in inflation, to the extent we are unable to recover higher costs through higher commodity prices and revenues, could negatively impact our business, financial condition and results of operation.

 International Operations - Risk 1